glasnt/talks/2015_10_JoomlaDay_Keynote/slides.md

 Leslie reported ~30 known LinkedIn recommendation

-I've done talks for: Python, PHP, Ops

-I've done talks in multiple different cities
+I've done talks in multiple different cities/languages

 It's always the same, one or two after the talk

-(PyConAU exception - because I refused to get off stage until 10 tweets happened) (This did result in some residiual activity during the sprints)

-Maybe y'all need a LIVE DEMO
+(PyConAU exception - because I refused to get off stage until 10 tweets happened) (This did result in some residiual activity during the sprints) Maybe y'all need a LIVE DEMO

 ---